snljty/charge_transfer_integral/README.md

 You can assign files names for dimer and monomers through command arguments, or by interactive mode.
 For command arguments, the argument after "--dimer" is the file for dimer (e.g. dimer.fch, dimer.molden), the argument after "--monomer1" is for the first monomer and the argument after "--monomer2" is for the second monomer.

+The atom orders in monomer1 should be the first part of dimer, and the orders in monomer2 should be the second part of dimer.

 When the matrix of coefficients is singular, you can provide a plain text file containing the Fock Matrix of the Dimer.
 This file should have the first line as comment, followed by the lower-triangle format Fock matrix for dimer.
 The "lower-triangle format" can be found in examples\dimer_Fock_Gaussian.txt.
 For Gaussian users, add a Link-1 task after the input file for dimer with Guess=Read IOp(5/33=3) and the same checkpoint path as above.
 Then search for the last "Fock matrix (alpha)" or "Fock matrix (beta)" from the Gaussian output file and save it to a new plain text file.
 Then rerun this program with command argument "-dF your_file_name_for_Fock_matrix_for_dimer".

+Also, you can provide a NBO .47 file of dimer with the Fock matrix.
+For Gaussian users, add a Link-1 task after the input file for dimer with Guess=Read Population=NBORead, and then add a blank line and "$NBO ARCHIVE FILE=MYDIMER $END" at the end of your Gaussian input file for dimer, rerun it and then you'll get a MYDIMER.47 file under your working directory, use "-d47 MYDIMER.47" to provide this file.

 All needed arguments that are not passed through command arguments, will be asked by interactive mode, please read the hint information on the screen.